Cover Art copyright 2020 by Chuck Styles, used under Fair Use for Educational Purposes

 "Young people are bringing me joy.
 They are also giving me hope in the future because they are shaping the conversation to explore things we almost thought were unimaginable to resolve." -Kimberly Johnson, in an interview with Edi Campbell

 Kimberly Johnson grew up in Eugene.
 She developed an interest in social justice early on and got involved with the NAACP youth chapter.
 We are fortunate in the UO community to know Assistant Vice Provost Kimberly Johnson through her work in Undergraduate Education and Student Success (UESS) overseeing the development of a cohesive and unified advising system campus wide in and as Director for the Center for Multicultural Academic Excellence (DEI).
 Kimberly will serve as the Interim Vice Provost in UESS starting February 15, 2021.

 According to her author's website, she "held leadership positions in social justice organizations as a teen and in college.
-She’s now a college administrator who maintains civic engagement throughout the community while also mentoring Black student activists and leaders.
+She’s now a college administrator who in her personal time continues involvement in service organizations and mentoring Black students.
 She is also the graduate advisor and member of an historically Black sorority [Alpha Kappa Alpha].
 This Is My America is her debut novel and explores racial injustice against innocent Black men who are criminally sentenced and the families left behind to pick up the pieces.
-She holds degrees from the University of Oregon and the University of Maryland, College Park."
+She holds degrees from the University of Oregon and the University of Maryland, College Park.

 This guide has a Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA) License.

 This license lets others remix, tweak, and build upon your work non-commercially, as long as they credit you and license their new creations under the identical terms.